 - Rheumatoid factor and Anti-citrullinated peptide antibodies for rheumatoid arthritis

 There are functional medicine laboratories that may be more cost effective than going through insurance.
-They will test for a wider array of autoimmune disorders that could indicate diabetes, MS, autoimmune hepatitis, celiac disease, and antibodies that affect the brain, ovaries, pancreas, heart, testes and more.
+Therefore, they will test for a wider array of autoimmune disorders.
+For instance, that could indicate diabetes, MS, autoimmune hepatitis, celiac disease, and antibodies that affect the brain, ovaries, pancreas, heart, testes and more.

 If you have one autoimmune disorder you are more likely to have another autoimmune disorder.
 The point is you will never know if you have anything if you don’t look for it.
 Symptoms in the beginning can be vague and if you treat early, you may not go on to have organ damage that becomes symptomatic.